akeamwoods/FR_ToDo_List/README.md

 # Things to note
 - You may notice some 'interesting' (weird) design choices throughout the code.
 I initially started out with the idea of writing clean, re-usable components.
 I soon realised this was naive considering I had a set time limit.
 If you see examples of things being passed as props which I could fetch within the component itself using a selector, this is why.
 Had this been for a production level project (where I had more time) I would've made the components more generic where possible.

-- I chose redux as this is what I'm experience with and it easily allowed me to persist state to local storage through the redux-persist package.
+- I chose redux as this is what I'm experienced with and it easily allowed me to persist state to local storage through the redux-persist package.

 - I wasted about 30 minutes trying to implement drag and drop todo re-ordering.
 I had a problem where the reference to the todo was lost on re-renders which resulted in an error.
 Had I been given more time this is something I would've implemented.

 - Styling.
 I'm not particularly proud of the applications look/feel, particularly the select drop down at the top of the page.
 On Windows it looks fine, but on mac the height is smaller than the rest of the input bar which doesn't look great.
 I wanted to create a drop-down component to get around this issue but I didn't want to sink time into that as opposed to other features.

+If I had more time...
+- Animation.
+If I had more time I would've added animation to the todo's via react-spring.
+- Warning prompts.
+I would've added in an alert/warning system to get user verification before deleting a todo.